kralikba/case/README.md

 # case

-Imagine that you could harness the power of runtime polymorphism for `case class`es.
+Imagine that you could harness the power of runtime polymorphism for `case class`es and not even having to write boilerplate.

 ```scala
  @fancy trait A {